nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0

 NCSDK-6117: Build configuration issues
-  The build configuration consisting of :ref:`bootloader`, :ref:`secure_partition_manager`, and application does not work.
+  The build configuration consisting of :ref:`bootloader`, Secure Partition Manager, and application does not work.
   (The SPM has been deprecated with the |NCS| v2.1.0.)

   **Workaround:** Either include MCUboot in the build or use MCUboot instead of the immutable bootloader.